multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

 - skipped (skipped test)

 ## Running the Collected Instances
-Congratulations!
-You have successfully created these three files.
-Now, let's run the collected instances based on these files.

-Before running the instance, we need to create three directories:
+Now, let's run the collected instances based on the configured files.
+Before running the instances, we need to create three directories:

 - work (working directory)